-MGT 454 Quality Management for Projects
+MGT 454 Quality Project Management

 Applications of quality control principles in the workplace is the course focus.
 Content includes elements of process control, internal and external stakeholders, utilizing customer feedback, as well as collecting and analyzing production data.
 Utilize data and other inputs to develop and implement quality control plans in a team environment.
 Prerequisite: MGT 201.